telehash/TMesh/TMesh.md

   * only reset nonce based on channel scheduled ones

 * neighborhood map sends each nonce + offset + z
-* to change z, must re-handshake
 * each window is a tx/rx, the microsecond offset even/odd determins polarity of hashnames, match=tx

+## Mesh

 ### z-index

 Every mote calculates its own `z-index`, a uint8_t value that represents the resources it has available to assist with the mesh.
 It will vary based on the battery level or fixed power, as well as if the mote has greater network access (is an internet bridge) or is well located (based on configuration).

-The z-index also serves as a window mask for all of that mote's receiving epoch windows by powers of two (128+ is all windows, 64-127 is half the windows, etc).
+The z-index also serves as a window mask for all of that mote's receiving window sizes by powers of two (128+ is all windows, 64-127 is half the windows, etc).
 This enables motes to greatly reduce the time required waking and listening for low power and high latency applications.

 ### Neighbors

 Each mote should share enough detail about its active neighbors with every neighbor so that a neighborhood map can be maintained.
-This includes the relative sync time of each community epoch such that a neighbor can predict when a mote will be listening or may be transmitting to another nearby mote.
+This includes the relative sync time of each mote such that a neighbor can predict when a mote will be listening or may be transmitting to another nearby mote.

 ### Communities